The Complete Guide to Pickleball Game Rules and Guidelines

 Basic Rules and Object of the Pickleball Game

 Serving Rotation, In doubles play, each player on a team takes turns serving, starting with the player on the right-hand side of the court (even score) or left-hand side (odd score).
+In standard play, when a team wins a point while serving, the serving player switches sides with their partner.
+However, in Major League Pickleball (MLP) format, players and their teammates do not switch sides after each point won.

 Side-Out, If the serving team faults, the opposing team gets the chance to serve.
 This is known as a "side-out," and the serving team loses its opportunity to score points until they regain the serve.